-* As a political appointee at the U.S. Department of Labor in 1991, he was part of the team that created,
+* As a political appointee at the U.S. Department of Labor in 1991, he was part of the team that

-implemented and launched the Glass Ceiling Initiative.
+created, implemented and launched the Glass Ceiling Initiative.

-* As Co-Founder and Partner of ICPR, a Los Angeles-headquartered public relations firm with its own
+* As Co-Founder and Partner of ICPR, a Los Angeles-headquartered public relations firm with its

-service divisions for Hispanic Marketing and International Sports Marketing.
+establish full service divisions for Hispanic Marketing and International Sports Marketing.

-* In 1974 he created and launched a program to attract pension fund investments in residential mortgage
+* In 1974 he created and launched a program to attract pension fund investments in residential

-mortgage market in the U.S.
+secondary mortgage market in the U.S.

-* In 1978 he worked with Los Angeles Mayor Tom Bradley to direct the international media activities that
+* In 1978 he worked with Los Angeles Mayor Tom Bradley to direct the international media

-resulted in Los Angeles being awarded the 1984 Olympic Games.
+activities that resulted in Los Angeles being awarded the 1984 Olympic Games.

 * In 1988 he was a senior member of George Herbert Walker Bush's president campaign staff and

-organized the most successful use ever of athletes and entertainers in a presidential election campaign.
+organized the most successful use ever of athletes and entertainers in a presidential election

-* In 2000 as Director of Communications and Government relations for the mid-Atlantic States region of
+* In 2000 as Director of Communications and Government relations for the mid-Atlantic States region

-policy was subsequently adopted by EPA headquarters.
+paper.
+The policy was subsequently adopted by EPA headquarters.

-* Co-produced the national tour and tribute to the 1984 U. S. Olympic medal winners, that began with a
+* Co-produced the national tour and tribute to the 1984 U. S. Olympic medal winners, that began with

-breakfast with President and Mrs. Ronald Reagan in Los Angeles, a celebration at the Capitol in
+a breakfast with President and Mrs. Ronald Reagan in Los Angeles, a celebration at the Capitol in

 Washington, D.C., a ticker-tape parade in New York City (the largest in the city's history until the one